Being able to grow your own fruits, flowers, and vegetables is one of the best feelings to have. But it can also be a lot of work.

 The soil needs to be rich in essential microorganisms that will provide the plants with adequate nutrients as well as make the soil suitable for air and water to move around.

 Doing this requires a mix that is made from a good amount of compost that contains such essential microorganisms.

 The material should contain sufficient pores

-Fertile soil consists of rich nutritious matter as well as sufficient pores that allow air and water circulation.
+The fertile soil consists of rich nutritious matter as well as sufficient pores that allow air and water circulation.

-The plants should be able to grow their roots in the soil and should not be prevented doing so because the soil is compact.
+The plants should be able to grow their roots in the soil and should not be prevented from doing so because the soil is compact.

 The air in the soil also helps the plants pull in the nutrition from the soil through the roots.
 The water that percolates through the pores is used by the plants and microorganisms.